 - Threatening to deport an employee

 - Forcing an employee to return back wages

 - Counting FMLA leave under a no-fault attendance policy

 Expanding paid leave for employees

-In 2021, many states expanded paid leave and there is a strong national trend toward either adding or updating the laws around paid leave.
-A number of states are considering adding mandatory leave for new parents, bereavement, and public health emergencies (like Covid).
-This trend is likely to into 2022.
+In 2021, many states expanded paid leave, and there is a strong national trend toward either adding or updating the laws around paid leave.
+A number of states are considering adding mandatory leave for new parents, bereavement, and public health emergencies (like COVID).
+This trend is likely to continue into 2023.

 Keep an eye out for new anti-discrimination legislation in 2022.
-A few recent examples of this are North Carolina, which recently passed a ban on discriminating against people based on natural hairstyles.
+There are a few recent examples of this.
+North Carolina recently passed a ban on discriminating against people based on natural hairstyles.
 In Texas, an employer can no longer ask about an applicant's criminal history when they apply for a job.

 In 2021, President Biden signed an executive order asking the Federal Trade Commission to investigate unfair practices related to non-compete agreements.
-The concern is that non-compete agreements affect more than just executives, but low wage earners and those without college degrees.
+The concern is that non-compete agreements not only affect executives, but low wage earners but also low wage earners and those without college degrees.

-The states of California and Oklahoma already ban non-compete agreements, and the District of Columbia recently enacted their own rules, as did Nevada and several other states.
-It is likely that that a patchwork of state laws emerge over the next few months and years.
+The states of California and Oklahoma already banned non-compete agreements, and the District of Columbia recently enacted their own rules, as did Nevada and several other states.
+It is likely that a patchwork of state laws will emerge over the next few months and years.